mstksg/inCode/copy/entries/machines-3.md

 In our new type, the "ticking" happens *in a context*.
 And we need to tick twice; and the second one is dependent on the result of the first.
-This means that your context has to be *monadic*, in order to allow you to do this.
+This means that your context has to be *monadic* in order to allow you to do this.

 So we sequence two "ticks" inside the monadic context, and then return the result afterwards, with the new composed autos.